 READ MORE: Who Were the Celts?

 The celebration of Halloween was extremely limited in colonial New England because of the rigid Protestant belief systems there.
 Halloween was much more common in Maryland and the southern colonies.

 As the beliefs and customs of different European ethnic groups and the American Indians meshed, a distinctly American version of Halloween began to emerge.
 The first celebrations included “play parties,” which were public events held to celebrate the harvest.
 Neighbors would share stories of the dead, tell each other’s fortunes, dance and sing.

 Colonial Halloween festivities also featured the telling of ghost stories and mischief-making of all kinds.
-By the middle of the nineteenth century, annual autumn festivities were common, but Halloween was not yet celebrated everywhere in the country.
+By the middle of the 19th century, annual autumn festivities were common, but Halloween was not yet celebrated everywhere in the country.

-In the second half of the nineteenth century, America was flooded with new immigrants.
+In the second half of the 19th century, America was flooded with new immigrants.
 These new immigrants, especially the millions of Irish fleeing the Irish Potato Famine, helped to popularize the celebration of Halloween nationally.

 History of Trick-or-Treating

 Borrowing from European traditions, Americans began to dress up in costumes and go house to house asking for food or money, a practice that eventually became today’s “trick-or-treat” tradition.
 Young women believed that on Halloween they could divine the name or appearance of their future husband by doing tricks with yarn, apple parings or mirrors.